Explore Courses and Career-Defining Experiences

 Wells Capital Management

-Your senior year as an undergraduate will include required electives in applied security analysis, as well as the courses you need to complete your BBA with a major in finance.
+Your senior year as an undergraduate will include required electives in applied security analysis, as well as the courses you need to complete your undergraduate degree.

 Analysis of Fixed Income Securities